lukejdavies/FourXP/README.md

 #### Source Install

-The easiest way to install 4XP is via a source instal in R. For this you will need the R devtools package:
+The easiest way to install 4XP is via a source install in R. For this you will need the R devtools package:

 ```R
 install.packages('devtools')